 Now let’s look at a test-style example:

-Despite their iconic look and their important role in Dutch history, wooden clogs are now mostly
+Despite their iconic look and their important role in Dutch history, wooden clogs are now mostly made

-year are, however, sold mostly to foreign buyers.
+sold mostly to foreign buyers.

 A) NO CHANGE